Download the one-pagers:

 - Going forward—recognizing there may be little near-term hiring—develop an innovative recruitment plan for new city hires that incorporates best industry partnership practices, and that considers expanding innovative apprenticeships to onboard more city employees.

-- Consider incorporating the county and anchor institutions in the city (e.g., in higher education) into collaborative recruitment and placement efforts that enable more city low-income people to access family sustaining careers in the city.
+- Consider incorporating the county and anchor institutions in the City (e.g., in higher education) into collaborative recruitment and placement efforts that enable more low-income people in the City to access family-sustaining careers.

-- Expand and take a holistic approach to supporting minority-owned businesses and entrepreneurs.
+- Expand and take a holistic approach to the support of minority-owned businesses and entrepreneurs.
 Start by inventorying best practices among the regional cities collaborating with Mayor Peduto on the Marshall Plan for Middle America.
 In addition, fund mentoring and technical assistance to enable minority entrepreneurs to expand their own minority and female recruitment.

 - Engage with the Pittsburgh Budget and Policy Center and other interested stakeholders to identify and implement additional data accessibility and transparency tools related to the city budget and to the delivery of services in critical areas, including workforce development.